JoseLlarena/spanish-climate-data/README.md

 ```
 The collection and processing of meteorological information, the result of
 scientific and technical work by the State Meteorological Agency
 (AEMET), in line with scientific and technological progress,
 are a form of intellectual property governed by Article
 10 of Royal Legislative Decree 1/1996 of 12 April (Intellectual Property Law).
 AEMET retains ownership and exercise of all rights,
 both moral and economic, which form the exclusive right to
-exploitation and dissemination of such information.
+the exploitation and dissemination of such information.

 The information obtained and processed by AEMET is created with the highest
 reliability afforded by current technology.
 This service is provided